coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-XCrawl is a Nodejs multifunctional crawler library.
+x-crawl is a Nodejs multifunctional crawler library.

 ## Feature

 - Crawl HTML, JSON, file resources, etc. with simple configuration
-- Use the JSDOM library to parse HTML, or parse HTML by yourself
+- Use puppeteer to crawl HTML, and use JSDOM library to parse HTML, or parse HTML by yourself
 - Support asynchronous/synchronous way to crawl data
 - Support Promise/Callback way to get the result
 - Polling function